salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # description

-Enable Local Dev to see local changes to your app in a real-time preview that you don't have to deploy or manually refresh.
+Use Local Dev (Beta) to see local changes to your app in a real-time preview that you don't have to deploy or manually refresh.
 To let you quickly iterate on your Lightning web components (LWCs) and pages, your app preview automatically refreshes when Local Dev detects source code changes.

-When you edit local files with Local Dev enabled, your org automatically reflects these changes.
+When you edit these local files with Local Dev enabled, your org automatically reflects these changes.

 - Basic HTML and CSS edits to LWCs
 - JavaScript changes to LWCs that don't affect the component's public API